DavidRach/CytometryQC/README.md

 ## `CytometryQC`: You get a QC website, you get a QC website, everyone gets a QC website.

-Building off infrastructure used to build the UMGCCFCSS InstrumentQC website, this R package generalizes and automates the process to allow other flow cytometry cores to quickly generate equivalent InstrumentQC webpages for their own respective instruments.
+Building off infrastructure used to build the [UMGCCFCSS InstrumentQC](https://umgccfcss.github.io/InstrumentQC/index.html) website, this R package generalizes and automates the process to allow other flow cytometry cores to quickly generate equivalent InstrumentQC webpages for their own respective instruments.

 ### Installation

 To begin, you will need to ensure you have the correct software required on each individual computer.
-Go to our how to page and make sure that all the mentioned software gets installed.
+Please read our [GettingStarted](https://davidrach.github.io/CytometryQC/articles/GettingStarted.html) vignette and make sure to get everything installed.

 Once this is done, you will need to install both Luciernaga and CytometryQC R packages from GitHub.